-The Arrangement is the incurring of expenditure by any person who carries on business as a licensed premises' operator ("licensee") and who, in the ordinary course of that business:
+The Arrangement is the incurring of expenditure by any person who carries on business as a licensed premises' operator under the Sale of Liquor Act 1989 ("licensee") and who, in the ordinary course of that business:

 - Incurs that expenditure on food or beverages and makes special offers of that food or beverage in arm's length transactions with members of the general public.
-The special offers of food or beverages to which this Ruling applies include: - Happy hours where a licensee offers drinks to customers at reduced prices during a particular time period: - Offers of free drinks on certain days or at certain times to customers or categories of customers selected from the general public: - Two meals offered to customers for the price of one: - "Toss the boss" competitions where for every drink purchased, the customer can toss a coin and has the chance to win a free drink; or - Pays an allowance to an employee (such as a bar manager) to cover the costs of the employee providing in the ordinary course of business, free drinks to customers on the licensee's business premises but not at a party or similar social function or in a reserved area, or where there is other than an arm's length relationship with the customer.
+The special offers of food or beverages to which this Ruling applies include: - Happy hours where a licensee offers drinks to customers at reduced prices during a particular time period: - Offers of free drinks, or food or both on certain days or at certain times to customers or categories of customers selected from the general public: - Two meals offered to customers for the price of one: - "Toss the boss" competitions where for every drink purchased, the customer can toss a coin and has the chance to win a free drink; or - Pays an allowance to an employee (such as a bar manager) to cover the costs of the employee providing in the ordinary course of business, free drinks or food or both to customers on the licensee's business premises but not at a party or similar social function or in a reserved area, or where there is other than an arm's length relationship with the customer.